article banner

 Slow to respond

-Governments’ response to cyber-crime has, on the whole, been slow and inadequate.
-Many Asian countries still don’t require mandatory reporting of data breaches, which could be why companies in the region are targeted around a third more than the global average – a figure reported by US security network company FireEye Inc. New Zealand is another country that doesn’t compel its companies to report cyber-attacks, although that may change as the government seeks to gain a greater slice of global business.
-In Ireland, the repercussions for cyber-criminals are limited.
-The local courts have convicted less than 10 people, with sentences totaling less than 10 years behind bars.
+Governments’ response to cyber-crime has often been slow and insufficient.
+Many Asian countries lack mandatory reporting of data breaches, potentially explaining why companies there are targeted about a third more than the global average, according to FireEye Inc. New Zealand also doesn’t require companies to report cyber-attacks, though this may change as it aims for more global business.
+In Ireland, consequences for cyber-criminals are minimal; fewer than 10 convictions have occurred, with combined sentences totaling less than 10 years.
+These gaps in enforcement highlight the global disparity in addressing the growing threat of cyber-crime.

 However, other countries are getting their act together.
 Launched in 2014, the UK’s National Cyber Security Programme sets out five technical controls that will protect firms against the majority of cyber-threats.
 Several household names have already gained Cyber Essentials accreditation by adopting these controls, including Vodafone, Barclays and GlaxoSmithKline.
 The US continues to indict and move forward with extradition of perpetrators of cyber crime around the world.
 The FBI is working proactively around the world to identify the cyber crime actors and track them down.